scvcrem/scvcrem.github.io/_pages/about.md

 I am a Postdoctoral Research Fellow at Bocconi University, [Dondena Centre](https://dondena.unibocconi.eu/research-areas/politics-and-institutions-unit), studying topics in political sociology, comparative political economy, and public policy.

-**research.** My research investigates the micro-foundations of political conflict on immigration, and their interplay with macro societal changes in advanced industrial democracies.
+**research.** My research investigates the micro-foundations of political conflict on immigration and its interactions with macro societal changes in advanced industrial democracies.
 My ongoing work addresses the following key questions:

 *immigrant exploitation and ethnic community.* How local demand for exploited farm labor fosters immigrant underground organization and ethnic community choices;